 Designing and manufacturing car and truck tires is complex, and tire companies must ensure that their products are safe through intense quality assurance programs.
 When manufacturers, suppliers and retailers fail to protect consumers, they may face legal action and subsequent tire defect and tread separation lawsuits.

-If you or a loved one has suffered an injury due to a tire defect related accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a tire defect related accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding tread separation lawsuits.